European Institute of Innovation and Technology: Participation and funding

-The EIT Member State Representatives Group (MSRG)
+EIT Member State Representatives Group (MSRG)

 The new EIT Regulation and the EIT Strategic Innovation Agenda for 2021–2027 established the EIT Member State Representatives Group (MSRG).
-The MSRG advises the EIT Governing Board and the EIT Director on strategically important issues, such as the extension or termination of the EIT’s partnership agreements and the conclusion of a memorandum of cooperation with each KIC.
+The MSRG advises the EIT Governing Board and the EIT Director on strategically important issues, such as the extension or termination of the EIT's partnership agreements and the conclusion of a memorandum of cooperation with each KIC.
 It also facilitates interaction between EIT Community and national or regional activities, sharing information about potential national and regional co-financing.

 The MSRG is composed of a representative and a substitute from each EU Member State and each Associated Country to Horizon Europe.
 They are delegated at the invitation of the European Commission.
 Members come from ministries or national authorities responsible for the EIT and must demonstrate relevant knowledge and understanding of Horizon Europe, as well as national and EU-level innovation policies.

 The MSRG meets at least twice a year and is co-chaired by the EIT Director and a Representative nominated by the MSRG.
 Representatives of the European Commission (from DG EAC), the EIT Governing Board, and the CEOs of the KICs may be invited to attend the meetings to align better the work carried out by the group.

 History

 Foundation and objective

+A 'European Institute of Technology' was first proposed by the European Commission in September 2006, with a proposal planned for October the same year.

-On 11 March 2008,> the European Parliament and the Council signed the Regulation (EC) No 294/2008, establishing the European Institute of Innovation and Technology.
-The goal was to foster the integration of the knowledge triangle — higher education, research, and innovation — across the European Union.
-The rationale behind the establishment of the EIT was the EU’s attempt to re-launch its Lisbon Strategy, signed in 2000, focusing on a ‘growth and job’ agenda.
+On 11 March 2008, the European Parliament and the Council signed Regulation (EC) No 294/2008, establishing the European Institute of Innovation and Technology.
+The goal was to foster the integration of the knowledge triangle—higher education, research, and innovation—across the European Union under organizations called Knowledge and Innovation Communities (KICs).
+Each KIC would have a strategic mission and would be financially supported by the EIT during 15 years, by which it would have to achieve financial sustainability.
+Decreasing EIT funding rates for KIC added-value activities shall be applicable across phases of the KICs' entire life cycle (start-up, ramp-up, maturity, exit from the EIT grant.
+The rationale behind the establishment of the EIT was the EU's attempt to re-launch its Lisbon Strategy, signed in 2000, focusing on a 'growth and job' agenda.
 The EIT was, therefore, an attempt to redefine the European Commission mandates and governance of higher education institutions as part of a knowledge-based economy route to economic and social development.

 On 18 June 2008, HQ were established in Budapest, Hungary, and on 15 September 2008 the inaugural meeting of EIT Governing Board was held.
 There, Martin Schuurmans was elected Chair of the Board.